On Episode 92 of the CCO Buzz podcast, we discuss Senior Investor Protections, which is a topic that should be assessed and evaluated annually.

-CCO Buzz: Thanks Jeremy.
+CCO Buzz: Thank you.
 I know I found that to be a great starting point and I can’t wait to read more in your upcoming article.
 But before we wrap-up, is there anything else you’d like to add?

 CCO Buzz: Creating and maintaining a healthy and robust compliance program is essential to a firm’s duty of care.
 At Core Compliance, we’re here to assist in implementing a complete compliance program, as well as assessing your senior investor protections.
 For assistance, you can call us at (619) 278-0020 or visit us at www.corecls.com for more information.

 Well that’s it for this week’s episode.
 If you’d like additional information, please check out our website at www.corecls.com.
 You can also follow us on Facebook, LinkedIn, or Twitter @CoreCls.
 Thank you, and we hope you tune-in to next week’s episode of the CCO Buzz.